rehartmann/filoject/doc/filoject.md

 If no target type is found or the target type is ambiguous, a Resolution_Error will be raised.

-Bindings can be created programmatically using `Bind` and retrieved using `Get_Bind`.
+Bindings can be created programmatically using `Bind` and retrieved using `Get_Binding`.

 However, `Bind` can only be used to add bindings (or change existing bindings) to already existing implementations because generated code is required for the creation of objects.